Last updated: 16/10/2020

 Rest assured, this article isn’t here to preach about the evils of social media or the digital age.
 But it’s also not a secret that our online activities can sometimes have an impact on our mental health – whether it’s because we feel isolated, harassed, or just don’t have enough likes on your latest insta post!

 Research by the American Psychological Association shows an increase in negative psychological symptoms, such as depression and anxiety, in young adults born after 1995 (Gen Z).
 Whilst this increase can’t be solely attributed to social media use, an increase in symptoms around 2011 when social media started to become more prominent among this age group implies that it could certainly be a factor.

 With this in mind, we’ve pulled together some information about the ways our online activities can impact our mental health - and how to combat them if it does.

 Waiting for likes, comments and shares on your posts

-We’ve all been there – you’ve just posted a photo of a cup of coffee that is so artistic it would put even the Kardashian’s to shame, and now you’re waiting for those likes to come rolling in.
+We’ve all been there – you’ve just posted a photo of your coffee that is so artistic it would put even the most creative of influencer to shame... and now you’re waiting for those likes to come rolling in.
 But alas, it’s been 30 minutes and there hasn’t even been one like on your post, let alone a comment or share.
-You start to doubt your photographic ability, refreshing your feed to see if any likes have slipped in without you noticing.
-But they haven’t, and this can cause all sorts of feelings of anxiety about the quality of your post, and your popularity in general.
+You start to doubt your photographic ability, refreshing your feed to see if any likes have slipped in without you noticing...
+But they haven’t.
+And this can cause all sorts of feelings of anxiety about the quality of your post, and your popularity in general.

 • Try not to refresh your feed constantly – waiting for people to comment can set off all sorts of anxieties and as they say, a watched pot never boils – everyone’s probably just too busy drafting up their own social posts to pay any attention to yours!
 If you feel pressured to check your apps constantly to see if anything’s updated, try keeping your phone on silent and cancel all push notifications, even if it’s just for a few hours a day.